evotone/sinov/README.md

 # sinov
-Data and code accompanying Kirby & Alves (2021), "Exploring statistical regularities in the syllable canon of Sino-Vietnamese loanword phonology"
+Data and code accompanying Kirby & Alves (2021), "Exploring statistical regularities in the syllable canon of Sino-Vietnamese loanmorph phonology"

 ## I just want to see the tables